Power Companies On Standby For Possible Power Outages Due To High Winds

 PITTSBURGH (KDKA) – Power companies and first responders are on standby for possible downed trees and power outages.

 High winds mean all hands on deck for Duquesne Light.
-They are adding additional field crews through Saturday in case gusts topple trees and power lines.READ MORE: Family Struggles To Find Coronavirus Vaccine For Homebound 98-Year-Old Woman
+They are adding additional field crews through Saturday in case gusts topple trees and power lines.READ MORE: New Castle Police Department Welcomes Newest K-9, Frankie

 DLC officials are anticipating the strongest winds Friday morning into the afternoon.